REFORMATION CD SUPER SALE ENDS SOON

 refuting this Anabaptist, Knox unequivocally states, "For with the Pelagians and papists, you have become

-teachers of free will, and defenders of your own justice," clearly
+teachers of free will, and defenders of your own justice," clearly recognizing

-regarding this work, Reed continues,
+work, Reed continues,

 A perceptive reading of this dispute will reveal the parallels